J

 The Japanese also got in some final blows as they

-On the night of 6 June, General Clarence Tinker personally
+retreated.
+On the night of 6 June, General Clarence Tinker

-the aircraft never found the island.
-Tinker's aircraft disappeared
+found the island.
+Tinker's aircraft disappeared early in the

-which was alongside to assist with the salvage operation.
-Hammann sank almost at once with
+alongside to assist with the salvage operation.
+Hammann sank almost at once

-heavy loss of life, further aggravated by the explosion of her depth
+with heavy loss of life, further aggravated by the explosion of

-charges, which in the confusion following the torpedoing were left
+in the confusion following the torpedoing were left armed and

 These killed many survivors in the water and did enough additional